plone/documentation/docs/classic-ui/module-federation.md

 ```

-## Using module federation
+## Use module federation

-The following instructions are for you if you created an add-on with a Mockup pattern and you want to include the respective JavaScript code in your theme code.
+If you created an add-on with a Mockup pattern, and you want to include the respective JavaScript code in your theme code, then the following instructions are for you.

-Starting with the webpack configuration that you get when creating a Barceloneta theme package via [plonecli][1], add the following:
+Starting with the webpack configuration that you get when creating a Barceloneta theme package via [`plonecli`](https://pypi.org/project/plonecli/), add the following.

-Create a new entry point `index.js` which only imports the normal entry point.
+Create a new entry point {file}`index.js` which only imports the normal entry point.

 ```js
 import("./patterns");
 ```

-Next add the module federation plugin in `webpack.config.js`.
+Next add the module federation plugin in {file}`webpack.config.js`.
 There is a configuration factory `mf_config` which you can use for that.
-Add the following line near the top of the file:
+Add the following line near the top of the file.

 ```js
 const mf_config = require("@patternslib/dev/webpack/webpack.mf");
 ```

 Import all the dependencies you want to share.
-Potentially these are the ones from Patternslib, Mockup and your own dependencies.
+Potentially these are the ones from Patternslib, Mockup, and your own dependencies.
-You can just add the Patternslib and Mockup dependencies, even if you are not using them.
+You can add the Patternslib and Mockup dependencies, even if you are not using them.

 ```js
 const package_json = require("./package.json");